Iva, South Carolina: Geography

 According to the United States Census Bureau, the town has a total area of 2.3 km2, all land.

 Education

 Public education in Iva is administered by Anderson School District 3, which operates Iva Elementary and Crescent High School.

 Iva has a public library, a branch of the Anderson County Library System.
+In July 2024, construction began on conversion of a downtown former fire department building to house the branch, which is sharing space with the Iva Museum until completion.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,015 people, 514 households, and 349 families residing in the town.